 According to the Johns Hopkins Bloomberg School of Public Health:

 Young adult drinkers are twice as likely as non-drinkers to have had a sexually transmitted disease during the past year.
 Heavy drinking males are almost four times as likely, and heavy drinking females are three and a half times as likely.

-If you’re ever worried about your safety when drinking, make sure that you come up with a concrete plan before you go out.
+If you’re ever worried about your safety when drinking, make sure that you develop a concrete plan before you go out.
 Talk to your friends.
 Make sure that they watch how much you drink.
 You, yourself, should also limit how much you drink.

-Another good idea is to head home with someone the moment that you start to feel drunk.
+Another good idea is to head home with someone when you start to feel drunk.
 Friends should also keep an eye out for whether someone has blacked out when drinking.
-It’s important that no one leaves someone who has blacked out alone.
-The blacked out individual is not capable of making sound judgments.
-This is also why it’s important to only go out with friends you trust and to not drink excessively in new or unknown environments.
+This is also why it’s crucial to only go out with friends you trust and to not drink excessively in new or unknown environments.

 4. Your Blackouts Sometimes Involve Other Substances

 Excessive drinking might not be the only thing contributing to your memory loss.
 Some drugs can cause blackouts when taken on their own.
 This risk is even higher when alcohol is involved.

 And this is especially bad news because heavy drinkers, in general, are statistically more likely to combine drinking with other substances of abuse.
 The well-respected and highly cited College Alcohol Study (CAS) (which sampled data from 119 different U.S. colleges) found that compared to non-drinkers, frequent binge drinkers were:

 - Four times more likely to use marijuana

 - Five times more likely to use amphetamines and LSD